LawrenceZheng5/VibrationControlSystem/docs/user-guide.md

 This script records accelerometer data directly on the DAQ computer.

 The DAQ computer receives its network address using DHCP.
 Its IP address may therefore change after a reboot or after reconnecting it to the network.
-It should be `133.40.160.221`

 Check the current DAQ IP address with: